 Begin by setting up your transcribing environment to reflect a professional workspace.
 Ensure that all necessary tools are within reach and that your software settings are adjusted for optimal performance.
 Start playback of your audio or video file, and type out content as accurately as possible.
 Pause frequently to keep up with the speech and avoid missing critical details.

-- Type Verbatim: For verbatim transcripts, capture every word as spoken; for edited versions, clean up filler words and redundancies.
+- Type Verbatim: For verbatim transcripts, capture every word as spoken; for edited versions, clean up filler words and redundancies on the fly.

 Techniques for Efficient Transcription